bidimensional/Banana-Navigator/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training the agent!
+Follow the instructions in `Navigation.ipynb` to train and visualize the score improvements over time.
-When done execute `Navigation-Viewer.ipynb` to view the trained model results.